Quantum computing through the lens of control: A tutorial introduction: Basic elements of quantum computing

-where $\vartheta,\varphi\in\bbr$ are the angles on the \emph{Bloch sphere} shown in Figure~\ref{fig:bloch_sphere}, compare\ \cite[equation (1.4)]{nielsen2011quantum}.
 The Bloch sphere is a useful illustration of single qubits, which also shows how they generalize classical bits: While a classical bit can only take two values, which are represented in Figure~\ref{fig:bloch_sphere} as the North Pole $\ket0$ and the South Pole $\ket1$, a qubit can lie anywhere on the Bloch sphere.
 Thus, qubits have a significantly larger range of possible values, which already gives a first hint at the power of quantum computing.
 Measurements of the qubit, however, can only result in either $\ket0$ or $\ket1$, where the precise position on the Bloch sphere determines the respective probabilities.
 Therefore, the main challenge in quantum computing is to exploit the range of possible qubit values (infinitely many) even when measurements collapse the qubit onto one of two discrete values.

 The mathematical definition of a qubit given above can take different physical realizations.
 In order to build a qubit in the real world, any quantum mechanical system which can take one of two values upon measurement will do.
 As an instructive example, a qubit can be implemented via the spin of an electron.
 Whenever measuring the spin, it will be either \emph{up} or \emph{down}.
 Between measurements, the spin evolves in a complex superposition of these two outcomes, with the coefficients characterizing the measurement probabilities.
 There are many other possible realizations of a qubit, and we briefly touch upon this point later in ``Programming and Experimental Realization of Quantum Algorithms''.
 The beauty of quantum computing is that it allows for an abstract theoretical framework based on complex vectors and unitary matrices, which encompasses a wide range of different physical realizations.
 To some extent, this allows to separate the analysis and design of quantum algorithms from their physical implementation.